 the Receiving Section examines the application to determine if a date of filing can be accorded to the application;

 the formal examination of the application is undertaken by the Receiving Section;

-in parallel with the formal examination the Search Division draws up an EESR, a copy of which is forwarded to the applicant;
+in parallel with the formal examinationif the Receiving Section has established that the application complies with the formal requirements, the Search Division draws up an EESR, a copy of which is forwarded to the applicant;

 the application and the search report are published by the EPO either together or separately;

 on receipt of a request from the applicant, or, if the request has been filed before the search report has been transmitted to the applicant, on confirmation by the applicant that he desires to proceed further with the European patent application, the application is subjected to a substantive examination and an examination of formalities necessary for grant by the Examining Division;

 provided the requirements of the EPC are met, a European patent is granted for the States designated;